Azure/FTA-WelcomeKits/hybrid_AsHCI/4 - scenarios/aksworkload/README.md

 ---
 title: What is AKS enabled by Azure Arc?
-description: Learn about AKS enabled by Azure Arc and available deployment options. ms.topic: overview ms.date: 08/02/2024
+description: Learn about AKS enabled by Azure Arc. ms.topic: overview ms.date: 08/02/2024
 author: belginceran